 We hoped to foil the kraken in two colours; black for the body, with gold being used as a highlight for the eyes and the suckers on its underside.

-“Thank you so much for the incredible print/foil sample you did for us.
+“Thank you so much for the incredible print and foil work you did for us.
 I’ve produced a lot of things over the years and never to this quality; it really is stunning.
 It’s so rare that something is even better than hoped for, which this certainly was.”